 Logo is a straightforward in its rendering with no “clever” second element but real value drawn from its connection to interior and how this reflects on what might now be considered a tradition for cluttering up the Pont des Arts, although this may be more a tourist rather than a strictly French gesture.
 Its monolinear lines and plenty of internal space reduce this idea down into a much neater visual expression whilst retaining something of its romantic associations.

 Type is well-composed, European in its condensed uppercase sans-serif letterforms, generous spacing, the dotted capital i, the use of É in English words, and in its reference to the credits of New Wave French filmmaker Jean-Luc Godard.
 This is something that can also be seen in the branding of Paris.
-Wordmark does something similar although with a more traditional calligraphic qualities of Onehunga.
+Wordmark does something similar although with the more traditional calligraphic qualities of Onehunga.
 These are neat choices but within the same system do not provide enough contrast or firmly establish continuity.